llad/export-for-trello/README.md

 # TrelloExport

-TrelloExport is a Chrome extension to export data from Trello to Excel, Markdown, HTML (with Twig templates) and OPML.
+TrelloExport is a Chrome extension to export data from Trello to Excel, Markdown, HTML (with Twig templates) OPML and CSV.

 You can find it on [Chrome Web Store](https://chrome.google.com/webstore/detail/trelloexport/kmmnaeamjfdnbhljpedgfchjbkbomahp).